stain/ro-crate-paper/manuscript.md

 While there is some overlap in that RO-Crate can also describe a computational workflow, as detailed in previous section, a _separation of concerns_ emerges, where the BCO is responsible for describing the inside of a workflow and its run at an abstraction level suitable for a domain scientist, the RO-Crate describes the surroundings of the workflow, classifying and relating its resources and providing provenance of their existence beyond the BCO.

-A similar separation of concerns we can find within the RO-Crate itself, where the transport-level metadata such as checksum of files are [delegated to BagIt](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#adding-ro-crate-to-bagit) manifests, a standard focusing on preservation challenges by digital libraries [[RFC8493](https://www.rfc-editor.org/rfc/rfc8493.html)].
+A similar separation of concerns we can find within the RO-Crate itself, where the transport-level metadata such as checksum of files are [delegated to BagIt](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#adding-ro-crate-to-bagit) manifests, a standard focusing on preservation challenges by digital libraries[@doi:10.17487/RFC8493].
 As such RO-Crates are not required to list all the files in its folder hierarchy, only those that are deemed to be needing a description.

-Going deeper, a BCO alone is insufficient for reliable re-execution of a workflow, which would need a compatible workflow engine depending on the workflow definition language, so IEEE 2791 recommends using Common Workflow Language [[10.6084/m9.figshare.3115156.v2](https://doi.org/10.6084/m9.figshare.3115156.v2)] for interoperable pipeline execution.
+Going deeper, a BCO alone is insufficient for reliable re-execution of a workflow, which would need a compatible workflow engine depending on the workflow definition language, so IEEE 2791 recommends using Common Workflow Language [@doi:10.6084/m9.figshare.3115156.v2] for interoperable pipeline execution.
 CWL itself relies on tool packaging in software containers using Docker or Conda.
 As such we can consider BCO-RO-Crate as a stack consisting of transport-level manifest of files (BagIt), provenance, typing and context of those files (RO-Crate), workflow overview and purpose (BCO), interoperable workflow definition (CWL) and tool distribution (Docker).

 ![Separation of Concerns in BCO RO-Crate](../content/images/ro-crate-bco-sep-of-concerns.png "BioCompute Object (IEEE2791) is a JSON file that structurally explains the purpose and implementation of a computational workflow, for instance implemented in Nextflow that installs the workflow’s  software tools dependencies of  as Docker containers or BioConda packages.
 An example execution of the workflow exemplifies its kind of result outputs, which may be external using GitHub LFS to support larger data.
 The RO-Crate gathers all these local and external resources, relating them and giving individual descriptions, for instance permanent identifiers DOIs for reused datasets accessed from Zenodo, but also adding external identifiers to attribute authors using ORCID or to identify which licenses apply to individual resources.
 The RO-Crate and its local files are captured in a BagIt which checksums ensures completeness, combined with Big Data Bag features to “complete” the bag with large external files such as the workflow outputs")